AmazeeLabs/frontify/README.md

 # Roadmap for contribution

-- Create other media types than Image (Video, Document)
+- Create other media types providers than Image (Video, Document)
-- As creating references might be the preferred way deny access by default to add through the global Media library or at least add a validation constraint based on the id to prevent duplicates
+- Configure mime type groups on the media provider
 - Config install and schema
 - Upgrade path for the new field type schema
 - Adjust the default field widget and field formatter accordingly
-- Configure mime type groups on the media provider
 - Isolate Gutenberg specifics in a submodule
 - Isolate GraphQL specifics in a submodule
 - Tests